Peter-SB/Go-Chat-App/README.md

 ```

-# Explanation of Advanced Concepts
+# Explanation of Technical Concepts

 ### Websockets: